National Highway 24 (India)

 National Highway 24 (NH 24) is a primary national highway in India, running in a north–south direction.
 This highway runs entirely in the state of Uttar Pradesh.
-This highway was created by renumbering former NH29 and NH97 as per new numbering system of national highways.
+This highway was created by renumbering former NH29 and NH97 as per the new numbering system of national highways.

 Route

 NH24 connects Sonauli (Indo/Nepal border), Nautanwa, Kolhui, Pharenda, Campierganj, Rawatganj, Gorakhpur, Bhaurapur, Kauriram, Barhalganj, Doharighat, Ghosi, Mau, Mardah, Ghazipur, Zamania and Saiyad Raja in the state of Uttar Pradesh.

-Junctions

-Siddhartha Highway - Terminal Junction at India/Nepal border.